randall-coding/music-festival-gpt/blog/write-up.md

 Next we need to read the contents of `lineup.txt`.
 To do this we will invoke the `sys.read` tool.
 As the name implies `sys.read` is for reading a file.

 The main tool at the top of the script manages the smaller tools we've created.
-Note that the main tool doesn't require a `name` parameter and is located at the top of the script.
+Note that the main tool doesn't require a `name` parameter.

 [*coachella.gpt*]
 ```